Impact acceleration accounts

 ESRC Impact Acceleration Account

-Through our application and planning phases we have identified four unique workstreams designed to enable our social science scholars and community to enhance the impact of the social science research with they are engaging to end-user communities and to increase awareness of the opportunities which our end-user communities will be able to exploit.
+This IAA is designed to enable our social science scholars and community to enhance the impact of the social science research with they are engaging to end-user communities and to increase awareness of the opportunities which our end-user communities will be able to exploit.

-This IAA is helping us to encourage two-way dialogue and collaboration between our social scientists and research users in external organisations, in order to maximise the potential impact of social science research on policy and practice.
+It is helping us to encourage two-way dialogue and collaboration between our social scientists and research users in external organisations, in order to maximise the potential impact of social science research on policy and practice.

 The objectives for the ESRC Impact Acceleration Account are to: